-Katy Perry slams Meghan's wedding dress
+Katy Perry criticises royal wedding dress

 - Stand By Me: More than a royal wedding song

-The Duchess's wedding dress - which had been kept a closely-guarded secret - was finally revealed when she stepped out at St George's chapel in Windsor on Saturday.
+The duchess's wedding dress - which had been kept a closely-guarded secret - was finally revealed when she stepped out at St George's chapel in Windsor on Saturday.

 The pure white, boat neck gown was designed by British designer Clare Waight Keller, appointed the first female artistic director of French fashion house Givenchy in 2017.